AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Adaptive Speculative Decoding

-The generation threshold derived from entropy determines when to stop candidate token generation in the draft model.
-If the entropy of the newly generated candidate token exceeds the threshold, indicating that the token is likely to be rejected, the generation process is terminated and controls proceed to the verification step.
+The generation step in AdaSD employs an entropy-based threshold to control candidate token generation in the draft model.
+If the entropy of a newly generated candidate token exceeds this threshold, indicating that the token is likely to be rejected, the generation process is terminated and control proceeds to the verification step.

 The generation threshold is updated adaptively during inference.
-At each iteration, the entropy of the rejected candidate token is recorded.
-The threshold is then recalculated as the mean entropy of all rejected tokens collected from the start of the process.
-Let $T_G$ denote the generation threshold, and $avg(e_r)$ represent the mean entropy of the previously rejected tokens.
-The generation threshold is then updated as follows:
+Let $e_r$ denote the entropy of a candidate token rejected by the target model during the verification step.
+We define $E_r$ as the set of all such entropy values collected since the start of the decoding process.
+The generation threshold $T_G$ is then recalculated as the mean value of the elements in $E_r$:

-This adaptive mechanism enables the threshold to adjust dynamically based on the draft model’s own output, ensuring that token generation stops at the most appropriate point.
+This adaptive mechanism ensures that $T_G$ dynamically adjusts based on the draft model's historical uncertainty for rejected tokens.